datalad/datalad-remake/README.md

-**This code is a POC, that means: code does not thoroughly validate inputs, names might be inconsistent.**
+**This code is a POC, that means: code does not thoroughly validate inputs, names might be inconsistent.
+Tests do mostly not exist.**

 This is a naive datalad compute extension that serves as a playground for the datalad remake-project.